-It’s Eco Week, which means we’re digging into the best in sustainable beauty, from our fourth annual Eco Beauty Awards to what it really means to follow a zero-waste beauty routine.
+It’s Eco Week, which means we’re digging into the best in sustainable beauty, from our annual Eco Beauty Awards to what it really means to follow a zero-waste beauty routine.
 Consider this week your education on how to be a more eco-aware, knowledgable beauty consumer.

 At this point, endeavors like post-consumer recycled packages (packaging made from already recycled materials) are becoming the norm and many brands are experimenting with waterless formulas and refillables.
 But, it’s not just eco-conscious indie brands—beauty giants like L’Oréal, Unilever, and Procter & Gamble are putting their considerable resources towards funding new initiatives to reduce waste, invest in alternative energy, and find more eco-friendly ways to formulate products.

-So-called “Big Beauty” gets a bad environmental rap due to the scale of their businesses, which is not a totally unfair accusation—the sheer amount of products they produce and impact that has on the environment is vast.
+So-called “Big Beauty” gets a bad environmental rap due to the scale of their businesses, which is not a totally unfair accusation—the sheer amount of products they produce and the impact that has on the environment is vast.
 However, they also have the money, access, and brilliant scientists needed to solve some of the biggest global eco-crises we now find ourselves in.

 “It’s so important for the beauty industry to recognize its responsibility and work to reverse its environmental impact,” notes Esi Eggleston Bracey, Unilever EVP & COO of North America Beauty and Personal Care.
 “If left unchecked, climate change threatens everything from agricultural value chains, food security, water scarcity, and puts negative pressure on global growth.
 We have reached a point where we need to drastically consider our environmental impact or we won’t have a planet for future generations.”